jacekkopecky/living-meta-analysis/monitoring/README.md

 This should be all that's needed, verify it is running correctly by browsing to the IP address of the VM (port 8080) or running `docker ps`.

+Graphite will come up with no pre-configured graphs or dashboards.
+In `statsd/example-graphite-dashboard.json` you'll find a beginner dashboard that shows OS stats for the lima server and for the stats server.
+You can import this into Graphite using the Web UI through Dashboard -> Edit Dashboard.

 Docker will automatically start the image when docker itself starts, including on VM boot.

 ### Persistent Files: